johandahlberg/ansible_spark_openstack/README.md

 ```
 ansible-playbook -i openstack_inventory.py --private-key=<your_ssh_key> deploy_spark_playbook.yml
 ```
-- Once this has finished successfully your spark cluster should be up and running! `ssh` into the spark-master node and try your new Spark cluster it by kicking of a shell:
+- Once this has finished successfully your spark cluster should be up and running! `ssh` into the spark-master node and try your new Spark cluster it by kicking of a shell.
+Now you're ready to enter into the Spark world.
+Have fun!
 ```
-/opt/spark-1.2.1-bin-hadoop2.4/bin/spark-shell --master spark://spark-master:7077 --executor-memory 6G
+spark-shell --master spark://spark-master:7077 --executor-memory 6G
 ```

 Tips